Zeioth/zeioth-meta/README.md

 # zeioth-meta
 A futile attempt to have a resume of all my projects on a single page.

+## About data protection
+Please, understand that out of respect to my contractors, I can't disclose excesive information about projects I've woked on for third party companies.

 ## Content I should write here?